| |

 provenance the Royal House of Hannover. |

-Three train, half second, beating full
+Three train 14 day duration, half second, beating full

 seconds on pinwheel escapement.
 Count wheel quarter strike.
 Three week